THE MEDITATION HAVEN

 I specialize in teaching a variety of meditation techniques for stress reduction and how to live more mindfully.
 I teach beginners and those who want to deepen their practice in groups or in one-to-one sessions.
 I also teach classes for children and offer meditation workshops for corporate groups.

-I have specialist knowledge of eastern and western philosophical traditions and psychology from studies in these fields.
-I am available for after-dinner talks on the neuroscience and benefits of mindfulness practices and consciousness.
+I have a specialist interest in eastern and western philosophical traditions, transpersonal psychology and consciousness.
+I am available for after-dinner talks on the neuroscience and benefits of meditation and mindfulness practices.

 OUR TRAINING SERVICES